idrissziadi/Typing-Speed/README.md

 # Typing-Speed
-Typing-Speed app to measure keyboard typing speed.
+Typing-Speed is react app to measure keyboard typing speed.